 Eating out is expensive and after a while it can be frustrating having to find somewhere to eat every day.
 Sometimes you just want a decent home-cooked meal.
 Staying in a place with a kitchen allows you to eat what you want, develop your cooking skills and save money on food.
 I have been following the paleo diet and it is much easier to eat healthy foods if I’m preparing my own meals!

 Try booking self-catering accommodation, staying with friends or using the hostel kitchen.
 I don’t always cook in hostels because the kitchens are pretty crowded and don’t have the utensils I need, but occasionally I have found some real gems.
 The hostels in Portugal are particularly luxurious and are great for cooking.
 If you’ve just made some new friends, you could suggest preparing a meal and getting them to chip in for the cost!
+Looking for meal ideas?
+Visit Kitchen Professor for anything from smoked salmon to calzone and baby back ribs.

 Eating local food is usually cheaper and tastier.
 In Vietnam for instance, it is cheap to eat pho noodles or rice paper rolls, but if you order western food like a burger or pasta, you will usually have to pay a lot more.